Biodiversity Park

 The forest garden has multiple layers of plants: fruit trees, berry bushes, and ground-covering wild strawberries.
 Here, you will find raspberries and wild strawberries.
 The berries provide both nourishment and moisture for insects, small animals, and birds, as well as for the kitchen and park guests.
 Bark mulch, bushes, and ground cover are filled with various forms of micro-life.

-In the small forests, there are gray willows with catkins, thirst, and red alder—lilac, dogwood, and blueberries—larch and pine with heather, helmets, and winter rye, along with afforestation seed mixtures as cover crops.
+In the small forests, there are gray willows with catkins, thirst, and red alder — lilac, dogwood, and blueberries — larch and pine with heather, helmets, and winter rye, along with afforestation seed mixtures as cover crops.

 Rainwater

 Water is one of the cornerstones of life, and recycling valuable resources is a fundamental aspect of our work.
-Therefore, we utilize our own rainwater in the biodiversity park.
+Therefore, we utilise our own rainwater in the biodiversity park.
 The lake attracts both insects and animals that come to quench their thirst and take refuge.
 The plants have both aesthetic and functional value, helping to absorb rainwater.

 The lake functions as a flow-through basin, filled most of the year.
 It has an outlet to the south and an emergency overflow in the well.
 The outlet and overflow lead to the rainwater sewer.
 A pump in the well pumps water into the stream.